 A lot of toys were expensive in Victorian times and even children from rich families would have few toys, so these toys really did get used a lot and passed from child to child within the family.

-Automata Toys - these were usually made of wood and had moving parts powered by a hand crank.
+These were usually made of wood and had moving parts powered by a hand crank.

 Toy theatres were another toy that gave children great opportunities for imaginative play.
-They would re-enact scenes from family life or from outside the home and in those families where the adults attended theatre perfomances, children might try to recreate these shows.
+They would re-enact scenes from family life or from outside the home and in those families where the adults attended theatre performances, children might try to recreate these shows.
 They would then put on a performance for parents to enjoy once everyone was assembled at home.

 The spinning top and yoyo were other cheaper toys popular in the Victorian era by all types of children.